 Diversity and racial equity touch on every aspect of a foundation’s work.
-In the blog posts: Developing a Shared Language and Introducing an Anti-Racist Intersectional Frame, we discussed how philanthropy can advance racial equity.
-Now, here are three ways to start doing racial equity work in real time:
+In the blog posts Developing a Shared Language and Introducing an Anti-Racist Intersectional Frame, we discussed how philanthropy can advance racial equity.
+In this post, we lay out three ways you can start doing racial equity work in real time.

 1. Look Internally

-2. Complete an Internal Audit to Examine How Funding Decisions Are Made
+2. Examine How Your Funding Decisions Are Made

 Funders have the power to decide what gets funded and what doesn’t.
 Consequently, this quite literally determines what type of work happens.